PetrKryslUCSD/FinEtools.jl/docs/src/guide/guide.md

 A finite element set is equipped with  a way of  calculating  the "other" dimension.
 For instance, the line element with two nodes, L2, can be given  the "other" dimension  as a  "thickness"  so that  surface integrals  can be evaluated over the line element.
 However, if this line element  is used in an axially symmetric model, the same  "other" dimension  of "thickness"  will result in the integral  along the length of this line element  being a volume integral.

-Thus, the way in which the "other"  dimension gets used by the Geometry Data methods depends on the model.
+Thus, the way in which the "other"  dimension gets used by the integration domain methods depends on the model.
 As an example, consider  the  method
 ```julia
 function Jacobianvolume(self::IntegDomain{T}, J::FFltMat, loc::FFltMat, conn::CC, N::FFltMat)::FFlt where {T<:AbstractFESet2Manifold, CC<:AbstractArray{FInt}}
     Jac = Jacobiansurface(self, J, loc, conn, N)::FFlt